 As a result, these suppliers will now have access to Bidfood’s extensive network and 5,000 trade customers around the country including pubs, restaurants, hospitals, hotels, education establishments and more.
 Their listing provides the producers with the opportunity to work closely with Bidfood’s Supplier Development Manager, to help grow their businesses, increase production, create new products and attain their healthy living accreditations.

-They were selected after a call out by Bidfood Scotland for producers making healthy and delicious food and drink as part of the wholesaler’s ‘Grabbing Goodness on the Go’ campaign, which aims to put an increased emphasis on healthy, out of home convenience options within the Scottish food and drink market.
+They were selected after a call out by Bidfood Scotland for producers making healthy and delicious wholesale foods and drink as part of the ‘Grabbing Goodness on the Go’ campaign, which aims to put an increased emphasis on healthy, out of home convenience options within the Scottish food and drink market.
 The campaign coincides with the Scottish Government’s consultation on improving the out of home food environment.

 The three winners are: